Student Practice Coordinator

 Kerry joined the School of Midwifery in 2009 and is a Senior Lecturer/Kaiako.
 Kerry graduated from the Bachelor of Midwifery programme in Otago, in 1999.
 She spent over a year working at Wellington Womens' Hospital and returned to Dunedin in 2001.
 She began a Lead Maternity Carer (LMC) practice and has worked at the Queen Mary as a Core Midwife.
 Kerry continues to provide a small LMC practice as well as working full time at Otago Polytechnic.
 Kerry has been involved in various professional roles including as a NZCOM ratified Expert Adviser, member of the MCNZ Professional Conduct Committee and Midwifery Adviser for the Newborn Metabolic Screening Programme.
 CurrentlyKerry is involved in professional role as the Deputy Chair of Midwifery Council and is a mentor of new midwives in the MFYP programme.

-I have worked at Otago Polytechnic since 2009 teaching anatomy/mātai tinana & physiology/mātai whaiaroaro based courses across a variety of programmes and am currently teaching such courses within the Bachelor of Midwifery, Bachelor of Nursing and the Enrolled Nursing programmes.
+I have worked at Otago Polytechnic since 2009 teaching anatomy/mātai tinana & physiology/mātai whaiaroaro based courses across a variety of programmes including Nursing, Midwifery, Occupational Therapy and Beauty Therapy.
+I am currently teaching such courses within the Bachelor of Nursing and the Enrolled Nursing programmes.
 I hold a BA in Anthropology and Anatomy, MSc in Anatomy & Biological Anthropology, Graduate Certificate in Tertiary Learning & Teaching and Certificate in Mata a Ao Māori.
 I am absolutely fascinated by te tinana/the human body and love helping tauira/students understand it and apply this knowledge to their chosen field of practice.

 Lisa is a pharmacist and a Pharmacology Lecturer in the School of Midwifery and joined Otago Polytechnic in 2011.
 Originally from a small town near Salzburg in Austria, Lisa graduated in 2007 from University of Innsbruck with a 'Magistra of Pharmacy', which is the equivalent of an MSc in Pharmacy.
 She became a registered pharmacist in Austria in 2008, after completing a one year internship in a rural community pharmacy and also registered as a pharmacist in New Zealand in 2013.